 Our Inglewood neighbours take immense pride in their rich history as Calgary’s founding community and work hard to ensure we preserve and share this history as Calgarians.
 Just east of Fort Calgary, Inglewood was voted Canada’s best neighbourhood in 2014.
 Through the promotion of arts and culture and the revitalization of its main street, 9 Avenue SE, which is known for its vibrant collection of shops and famed restaurants, Inglewood is embracing the future as well as the past.
 Home to many amenities, it isn’t hard to spend an entire day in Inglewood.
 From the Sam Livingston Fish Hatchery, to the birthplace of Music Mile, to the serene Inglewood Bird Sanctuary, and the haunted rooms of the Deane House, Inglewood has something for everyone.

 Beginning March 17 through to early April, the Green Line is undertaking a series of borehole tests, identifying utility locations along the future LRT alignment.
 The objective of this project is to determine whether existing utilities (owned by ATCO, ENMAX, The City of Calgary, Bell, TELUS and Shaw/Rogers) along the Green Line route need to be relocated or can be protected in place.
-The utilities are o

 Test sites are limited to City-owned property but may impact general traffic in the area.
 There are approximately 200 locations across the SE Segment of the Green Line LRT, on City-owned land.
 Each investigation is expected to take one day with work happening between 9:00am and 3:30pm.
 Where there are potential impacts to residences or businesses, the Green Line team will contact those who may be directly affected.